lquixada/boggle/README.md

 And go to http://localhost:3000/.

 > Note that in dev mode bundle.js will be served from memory whereas in prod mode it will be served from disk.
-You might experience some flick on page load because of that.
-To fix it, just just `yarn build`

 To run all tests and lints, run: